-- To Understand the components of social networks. - To Facsimiles and visualize social networks. - To Understand the role of semantic web in social networks. - To Habituate with the security concepts of social networks. - To Discern the various applications of social networks.
+- To analyze the components of social networks. - To facsimiles and visualize social networks. - To analyze the role of semantic web in social networks. - To habituate with the security concepts of social networks. - To discern the various applications of social networks.